braheezy/kiesel-fork/README.md

 ## Build

 The `main` branch targets Zig 0.15.
-The `zig-dev` branch targets Zig 0.15-dev and is kept up to date on a best effort basis.
+The `zig-dev` branch targets Zig master and is kept up to date on a best effort basis.

 To build and run the Kiesel CLI you need to have `zig` and optionally `cargo`